-In several countries, governments have created new, or have expanded the range of activities of existing, state-owned financial institutions with the aim to promote financial inclusion.
-Legislation should ensure that supervisors have powers and operational independence to carry out proportionate and effective supervision of such institutions without government or industry interference (EC 1).
-Similarly, in order to avoid industry interference and institutional conflicts of interest, supervisors must not have management responsibilities in the financial institutions they supervise (eg in some countries, the central bank may be involved in key decisions regarding the activities of state-owned financial institutions, including development banks and microfinance institutions).
-As a general rule, supervisors should not have responsibilities to promote or develop a sub-sector of financial institutions that they supervise.
-This is particularly relevant in segments of small deposit-taking institutions such as financial cooperatives, which may be subject to government-supported developmental initiatives.
-If supervisors also have such developmental responsibilities or objectives, they should clearly publish these objectives (EC 3), and their institutional arrangements should ensure independence between the development function and the regulatory and supervisory functions to reduce conflicts of interest (EC 4).
+In several countries, governments have created new, or have expanded the range of activities of existing, state-owned financial institutions with the aim of promoting financial inclusion.
+In such cases, legislation should ensure that supervisors have powers and operational independence to carry out proportionate and effective supervision of such institutions without government or industry interference (EC 1).
+Similarly, in order to avoid industry interference and institutional conflicts of interest, supervisors must not have management responsibilities in the financial institutions they supervise.
+As a general rule, supervisors should not have responsibilities to promote or develop a subsector of financial institutions that they supervise.
+If supervisors also have such developmental responsibilities or objectives, they should clearly publish these objectives (EC 3) and discharge their duties in relation to such objectives in a manner consistent with the long-term sustainability and soundness of the institutions they supervise.
+This should be supported by institutional arrangements that provide for effective coordination and ensure independence between the developmental function and the regulatory and supervisory functions to reduce conflicts of interest.

 Supervisors responsible for multiple types of institutions require adequate resources to conduct effective supervision and oversight.
 They should be financed in a manner that does not undermine their autonomy or operational independence (EC 6).
-As supervisors are confronted with new types of institutions (such as nonbank e-money issuers), new products and services, and new arrangements among banks and nonbanks (including the use of retail agent networks as a primary customer interface), and since such institutions can grow quickly in number, scope and scale, supervisors should regularly evaluate existing staff skills and projected staff requirements over the short- and medium-term, and implement measures to bridge any gaps in numbers and/or skill-sets identified (EC 7).
+The RoP Survey showed that less than 50% of respondents carried out supervisory staff training on topics relevant to financial inclusion.
+As supervisors are confronted with an evolving landscape - eg new types of institutions that can grow quickly in number, scope and scale, new products and services, and new arrangements among banks and non-banks, including the use of retail agent networks as a primary customer interface - they should regularly evaluate staff skills and projected staff requirements over the short and medium term and implement measures to bridge any gaps in numbers and/or skill sets identified (EC 7).

-Principle 3: Cooperation and collaboration:
+Principle 3: Cooperation and collaboration